 SCDMV translates performance review findings into operation improvements through a process where reviews are conducted, findings are documented and shared with managers, improvement plans are created and additional follow up reviews are conducted to ensure that original findings have been properly addressed.
 As an example, DMV conducts review of each of our 69 field offices.
 These reviews are conducted to ensure that all field office employees adhere to DMV policy and procedure when serving customers.
 The review also determines if managers follow policy and procedure when managing the office.
 The results of these reviews are documented and shared with the local field office manger, the Administrator for all field offices and the agency Director.

-A senior manager meets with each field office manager to discuss the findings and an improvement plan is developed to address any specific problems identified.
+A senior manager meets with each field office problems identified.
 A follow up review with the senior manager is conducted to monitor progress in execution of the improvement plan.